19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 Auditor

-3\.
-The accounts shall be audited by the Auditor-General or such other auditor as may be appointed annually by the Agency in consultation with the Auditor-General.
+3. The accounts must be audited by such auditor as may be appointed annually by the Agency.

+[Act 31 of 2018 wef 01/04/2019]

 Appointment of auditor